-The Kona coast on the Big Island of Hawaii boasts three viewing sites where mantas come to feed at night, with a 60-80% sighting chance on a night dive around those sites.
+The Kona Coast on the Big Island of Hawaii is home to three viewing sites where mantas come to feed at night, with a 60-80% sighting chance on a night dive at those sites.

-In Maui (also Hawaii), Olowalu Reef has a solid population of mantas, but it is not as accessible and frequently visited with boats as the Kona coast.
-There is a “cleaning station” that they often frequent during the daytime, but there’s never a guarantee to see them.
+In Maui (another Hawaiian island), Olowalu Reef has a solid population of mantas, but it is not as accessible and frequently visited with boats as the Kona coast.
+There is a “cleaning station” that they frequent during the daytime, but there’s no guarantee to see them.

 Manta Rays in Captivity